Master's of Public Administration Online

 CTU’s Master of Science in Management with a concentration in Public Administration focuses on studies relevant to management positions within government agencies and at businesses, nonprofits, universities and non-government organizations that work with those agencies.

-Ranked Among the Best Online Graduate Business Programs
+Ranked Among the Best Online Master's in Business Programs

 CTU strives to make it convenient to manage your education anytime, anywhere with CTU Mobile.
 Classes start 9 times per year and run 5 weeks long.